This 4-Ingredient Potato Soup is one of those easy, cozy soup recipes you’ll want to file away for quick recall when comfort food cravings hit.

 With only four ingredients there aren’t a whole lot of substitutions I’d recommend making to this soup, but you can certainly switch up the umami component.

-Instead of Worcestershire, the closest substitutes in flavor are (use amounts equivalent to the Worcestershire sauce called for in this recipe):
+Instead of Worcestershire, the closest substitutes in flavor are :

 - Balsamic vinegar